 - Measure out 3 cups (500 grams) of soaked and drained chickpeas.
 Note: you are starting with dried chickpeas that have been soaked, but not cooked.

-- Put the soaked beans, onion, garlic cloves, hot pepper, lemon zest and juice, spices, salt, baking powder, and flour in the bowl of a full sized food processor.
+- Put the soaked beans, fresh herbs, onion, garlic cloves, hot pepper, lemon zest and juice, spices, salt, baking powder, and flour in the bowl of a full sized food processor.
 Your machine will be full.
 Note: if your machine is smaller, do this in batches.

 - Pulse the machine repeatedly to break everything down.